kopyl/flux-training-docker-kohya/README.md

 ### TL;DR

-Dockerized way to fine-tune FLUX.1-dev medel using Dreambooth metod with memory-efficient and configurable training,
+Dockerized way to fine-tune FLUX.1-dev model using Dreambooth metod with memory-efficient and configurable training,

 ### Purpose of this project